Three Pines

 Three Pines is a mystery television series starring Alfred Molina based on the novel series by Louise Penny, centered on Chief Inspector Armand Gamache.
 It premiered on Amazon Prime Video on 2 December 2022 with four murder mysteries, each spanning two episodes.
-In March 2023, the series was canceled after one season.
+In March 2023, it was announced that the series would not receive a second season, remaining a miniseries.

 Premise

-Chief Inspector Armand Gamache of the Sûreté du Québec police force sees things that others do not: the light between the cracks, the mythic in the mundane, and the evil in the seemingly ordinary.
-He investigates a series of murders in Three Pines, an idyllic village in the Eastern Townships of Quebec, Canada, and he discovers long-buried secrets while facing ghosts of his own.
+As reported by Peter White for Deadline Hollywood, Chief Inspector ArmandGamache of the Sûreté du Québec [police force]... sees things that others do not: the light between the cracks, the mythic in the mundane, and the evil in the seemingly ordinary.
+As he investigates a spate of murders in Three Pines, a seemingly idyllic village [in the Eastern Townships of Quebec, Canada], he discovers long-buried secrets and faces a few of his own ghosts.

-Unlike the books, the series includes a secondary storyline throughout the season, with Gamache investigating the disappearance of a young woman.
+In contrast to the books, the series includes a secondary storyline throughout the season, with Gamache investigating the disappearance of a young woman.